 In planning and providing for local homeless populations, the City participates in the Greater Virginia Peninsula Continuum of Care Council (GVPCCC).
 Also participating in the GVPCCC are the cities of Newport News, Poquoson and Williamsburg, as well as the counties of York and James City.
 The regional Continuum of Care was established by the state for purposes of applying for funding through the U.S. Department of Housing and Urban Development (HUD).
 Agencies seeking funding through the Stewart B. McKinney programs (Supportive Housing Program, Shelter Plus Care, etc.) must be part of a cooperative effort within their communities.
 The GVPCCC is an unincorporated collaborative of individuals, organizations, businesses and agencies that serves as the lead entity for Supportive Housing Program.
 The GVPCCC currently has more than 200 listed member organizations, agencies, individuals, programs and businesses.
+Additionally, the Virginia Peninsula Mayors and Chairs Commission on Homelessness published The Virginia Peninsula Regional Plan to End Homelessness for 2009-2019.
+This plan, developed through an exhaustive outreach and collaboration process, establishes a course for building and strengthening communities, regional cooperation and systems coordination so that in 10 years, all individuals and families facing homelessness on the Virginia Peninsula will have access to safe, decent and affordable housing and the resources and support necessary to sustain that housing.
+As a follow-up to this strategic plan, GVPCC released its 2021 annual report which focuses on its activities from July 1, 2020 - June 30, 2021 and includes their response to the Covid-19 pandemic.
 Each year, the GVPCCC conducts a point-in-time count of the persons residing in shelter and transitional facilities and living unsheltered in the region.
 The point-in-time count is a statistically reliable tally of who is homeless on a given night and where they are staying.
-Most recently, the GVPCCC provided data and consultation support in the preparing of the HOME America Rescue Plan (HOME ARP) allocation plan submitted for plan review.